TwiN/gatus/README.md

 ### Keeping your configuration small
 While not specific to Gatus, you can leverage YAML anchors to create a default configuration.
 If you have a large configuration file, this should help you keep things clean.
+You can use as many as you want, as long as each has a unique name.

 <details>
   <summary>Example</summary>